Maria-Wiatr/Report_AWSD/README.md

 ## Data Architecture

 The data warehouse architecture runs entirely within **Microsoft Fabric**.
 The solution is organized as a master pipeline that orchestrates four sub-pipelines, each responsible for a specific stage of the data processing workflow.
+The workflow follows the Medallion architecture pattern (Bronze → Silver → Gold), progressively refining raw API data into analytically optimised dimension and fact tables.
 The diagram below shows the end-to-end flow:

 <img width="949" height="222" alt="image" src="https://github.com/user-attachments/assets/2cc283fc-b877-4adb-85cd-7baf4a1c704f" />